Harvest Moon Fishing - Tips For Fishing the Fall Transition

 What Baits Do I Use for Fall Bass Fishing?

-Tim splits up his bait choices by whether he is targeting the shallow fish in the grass, or the deep nomadic fish.
-The shallow fish will continue to eat some summer baits such as a frog, but many topwater options die off.
-When this happens, Tim argues a squarebill is impossible to beat.
-He will keep two squarebills on the deck, one silent, and one rattling.
-At the same time, chatterbaits, and soft jerkbaits are baits of choice that Tim loves to fish.
+TacticalBassin splits up their bait choices by whether they are targeting the shallow fish in the grass, or the deep nomadic fish.
+The shallow fish will continue to eat some summer baits such as a frog but when this transition starts, Matt and Tim argue a squarebill is impossible to beat.
+They will keep two squarebills on the deck, one silent, and one rattling.
+At the same time, chatterbaits, and jerkbaits are great as well as some topwaters in the shallower water.

-On the deeper bass, Tim prefers to keep with moving baits rather than switch to slower presentations.
-He will continue throwing a deep diving crankbait to find the fish, and once he does, change to other deep baits such as a flutter spoon or blade bait.
-The flutter spoon also spends time in his hands when he finds the bait schools.
-The smaller fish will be on the surface feeding and the bigger fish, as mentioned before, will be under the bait and the flutter spoon is very effective at mimicking the dying baitfish and getting those larger bass to commit.
+When it comes to the deeper fish, they switch to deeper diving crankbaits like a 10XD or the River2Sea TB crank, but once they have to slow down a bit, they change to other deep baits such as a flutter spoon or blade bait.
+The flutter spoon also spends time in their hands when they find the bait schools.
+The smaller fish will be on the surface feeding on that bait and the bigger fish, as mentioned before, will be under the bait and the flutter spoon is very effective at mimicking the dying baitfish and getting those larger bass to commit.